 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place. ou are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 When travelling by road outside major cities, there is a risk of extortion and being caught in road blocks set up by illegal armed groups, including some posing as police.

 Driving in Venezuela can be dangerous due to poorly maintained roads and vehicles, and local driving habits including driving while intoxicated and ignoring red lights at night.
 Rural roads are often unmarked with little or no street lighting.
 For further advice, see our road travel page.

 Much of the infrastructure in Venezuela is in a poor state of repair.
 Airlines, ferry companies and public transport providers, including state-owned companies, have been criticised for not carrying out routine maintenance on their fleets.
 Lack of adequate maintenance by providers (including the Caracas metro system and tourist ferries to Margarita Island) could lead to cancellations and delays, and could compromise safety.

 Piracy occurs in the coastal areas of Venezuela.
 See our piracy bulletin for more information.
 The International Maritime Bureau runs a 24-hour Piracy Reporting Centre based in Kuala Lumpur, Malaysia, which issues daily reports broadcast to all shipping on the Safety Net service of Inmarsat-C and weekly reports on its website.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Venezuela, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Venezuela, including ones that appear harsh by Australian standards.
+If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research local laws before travelling, especially for an extended stay.
+Research laws before travelling, especially for an extended stay.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.